ak9473/tryHackMe_notes/Jr. Penetration Tester Path/Privilege Escalation/Readme.md

 5. Changing the privilege of existing users
 6. Execute any admin command

+## Linux Commands

-Enumeration - first step taken after gaining access, important step post-compromise phase 'hostname' - command returns hostname of the target machine 'uname -a' - print system information detail about kernel, useful for potential kernel vulns '/proc/version' - info about the target system processes '/etc/issue' - file contains info about the OS, can be eaily customized or changed 'ps' - see running processes on linux system
+**Enumeration**- first step taken after gaining access, important step post-compromise phase

+- 'hostname' - command returns hostname of the target machine
+- 'uname -a' - print system information detail about kernel, useful for potential kernel vulns
+- '/proc/version' - info about the target system processes
+- '/etc/issue' - file contains info about the OS, can be eaily customized or changed
+- 'ps' - see running processes on linux system
 -1.
 PID: Process ID
 -2.
 TTY: Terminal type used by user
 -3.
 Time: Amount of CPU time used by process